tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: compare weight in dark castle to Zork inventory capacity
 			- DONE: update doc_string for Portable Containers (extensions gone)

-- TBD: Clean up from testing and instantiate Creature Containers in actual game
+- INPROC: Clean up from testing and instantiate Creature Containers in actual game
-	- TBD: clean up test obj (making it clear which still exist in game)
+	- DONE: clean up test obj (making it clear which still exist in game)
+		- DONE: remove test obj from Entrance
+		- DONE: remove screen_door between main_hall and antechamber
+	- DONE: move test obj into dedicated section; instantiate but don't place
-	- TBD: decide - should creature.is_contained and creature.get_container be ViewOnly methods?
+	- DONE: decide - should creature.is_contained and creature.get_container be ViewOnly methods?
+		- DECISION: leave as is (creature method) for now - is only used by Creatures
 	- CANCEL: switch creature.stand() => creature.exit()
 	- TBD: Throne
 		- TBD: For throne, crystal_box is in_reach?
 Update room / throne text to indicate this?